 #3) Smart defect management enables users to centrally monitor defects, their resolution and the business processes affected by them.

 When a defect is found, automatically identifies all the other tests affected by it and blocks or sends notifications to testers until the main defect is resolved.
 The resolved defect is automatically closed, by eliminating defect backlog.

 #4) With a business process-centric approach to UAT and SIT, cross-functional and geographically dispersed subject matter experts validate UAT cycles based on the actual business processes (packaged applications).

-#5) Test Automation Connectors provide a complete integration of Panaya Test Center with the existing automation tools for effective regression cycles in a minimum time and effort with holistic tracking and monitoring capabilities.
+#5) Test Automation Connectors provide a complete integration of Panaya Test Dynamix with the existing automation tools for effective regression cycles in a minimum time and effort with holistic tracking and monitoring capabilities.

 #6) Test Evidence Automation automates manual testing traditionally managed in Excel and Word.